mcomunita/nnlinafx-supp-material/README.md

 ## Code

-To coduct the study we developed and made use of the [NablAFx](https://github.com/mcomunita/nablafx) framework for differentiable black-box and gray-box audio effects modeling.
+To conduct the study we developed and made use of the [NablAFx](https://github.com/mcomunita/nablafx) framework for differentiable black-box and gray-box audio effects modeling.

 ## Appendix